JASory/machine-prime/CHANGLOG.md

 - The Lucas test now uses isqrt to eliminate any possible perfect squares rather than checking the few known cases. is_prime_wc_128 is now guaranteed to finish, previously it was only conjectured,
 - Lucas' test truncated Jacobi symbol calculates slightly faster
 - mulinv2_128 calculates slightly faster

+## Version 1.5.7

+### Changes
+ - Revert Montgomery transform for 128-bit arithmetic that errors for large N